Legal Speak Explained

 Where the details of the charge (called an indictment) are read out to the accused in court.
-The accused will then be asked to plead guilty or not guilty.

-Balance of Probabilities
+Balance of probabilities

-The test (or standard of proof) used by a court in civil proceedings.
-It states that something must be more likely to have happened than not to have happened.
+Is when something must be more likely to have happened than not to have happened.

 Beyond reasonable doubt

-Brief or Brief of Evidence
+Brief or brief of evidence

-Closed Circuit Television (CCTV)
+Closed circuit television (CCTV)

 The law based on previous court decisions and customs as distinct from statute law created by Parliament.